Testing homogeneity in dynamic discrete games in finite samples: Conclusions

 \section{Conclusions}

 This paper proposes a hypothesis test for the ``homogeneity assumption'' in dynamic discrete games.
-Our test is implemented by an MCMC algorithm.
+Our test is implemented by an MCMC algorithm and does not rely on functional forms imposed by the researcher.
 We show that our test is valid as the (user-defined) number of MCMC draws diverges, regardless of the number of markets and time periods in the data.
 This result contrasts with that of available methods in the literature, which require the number of time periods to diverge.
-We establish our validity result by showing that our proposed test is an MCMC approximation to a computationally infeasible randomization test, which happens to be finite-sample valid.
-Our Monte Carlo simulations confirm that our test has an excellent performance in finite samples, both in terms of size control and power.
+We establish our validity result by showing that our proposed test is an MCMC approximation to a computationally infeasible underlying randomization test, which is valid in finite samples.
+Our Monte Carlo simulations reveal that our test has an excellent performance in finite samples, both in terms of size control and power.

 {\Alph{section}-\arabic{equation}} \begin{small}